mbwong/mbwong.github.com/_posts/2013-10-27-letter-to-sps-1-community.md

 # Letter to SPS #1: Building Community

 _Lately I've started guest blogging for my high school.
-Here's an editted version of my first post._
+Here's an edited version of my first post._

 I remember my boarding high school years were a mess of social cliques.
 Even though SPS had much school spirit and many wonderful people, teenagers are teenagers.
 It was easy to feel isolated, lonely, or alienated, especially coming from a different culture or socioeconomic background.